 For people who have an increased risk for colorectal

 colonoscopy is the recommended screening test.
 It allows your doctor to remove polyps (polypectomy) and take tissue samples at

 When you are diagnosed with colorectal cancer,

-your doctor may order other tests to find out whether the cancer has spread.
+your doctor may order other tests to find out if the cancer has spread.

 These tests include:

 Routine screening can reduce deaths from colorectal cancer.
 Some screening tests find and remove polyps before they can turn into cancer.
 Other screening tests look for early signs of cancer.
 Colorectal cancer has a much better chance of being successfully treated when it is found early.

 Stool tests look for signs of cancer.
 If used as recommended, these tests may find cancer early, when treatment works better.
 Sigmoidoscopy and colonoscopy are tests that find and remove polyps to stop them from turning into cancer.
 Virtual colonoscopy finds polyps.
 With stool tests and virtual colonoscopy, if there are abnormal findings, you will need to have a colonoscopy to remove any polyps.

 Talk to your doctor about which test is right for you.